Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Preliminaries

 {\bf Speculative.} Kotla et al. present Zyzzyva~\cite{Zyzzyva} that uses speculation to improve performance.
 Unlike classical BFT, $\Ser_i$s in Zyzzyva execute $\Cli$s' requests following the order proposed by $\Ser_p$, {\em without} running any explicit agreement protocol.
 After execution is completed, all replicas reply to $\Cli$.
 If $\Ser_p$ equivocates, $\Cli$ will receive inconsistent replies.
 In this case, $\Cli$ helps correct replicas to recover from their inconsistent states to a common state.
 Zyzzyva can reduce the overhead of state machine replication to near optimal.
 We refer to BFT protocols following this message pattern as {\em speculative} BFT.

-{\bf Optimistic.} Yin et al. proposed a BFT replication architecture that separates agreement (request ordering) from execution (request processing)~\cite{Yin}.
+{\bf Optimistic.} \textlabel{Distler et al. proposed}{R2(5.2)} a resource-efficient BFT (ReBFT) replication architecture~\cite{Distler2016}.
 In the common case, only a subset of replicas are required to run the agreement protocol.
 Other replicas passively update their states and become actively involved only in case the agreement protocol fails.
 We call BFT protocols following this message pattern as {\em optimistic} BFT.
 Notice that such protocols are different from speculative BFT in which explicit agreement is \emph{not} required in the common case.